General questions

 - Is GDP computed endogenously or exogenously in the models?

 GDP is an exogenous input assumption in the GCAM model, but a semi-endogenous output for REMIND-MAgPIE and MESSAGEix-GLOBIOM.
-The latter models take the SSP2 GDP trajectories (adjusted for COVID-19) for calibrating assumptions on exogenous productivity improvement rates in a no-policy reference scenario.
+The latter models take the SSP2 GDP trajectories (adjusted in the short-term) for calibrating assumptions on exogenous productivity improvement rates in a no-policy reference scenario.
 GDP trajectories in other scenarios thus reflect the general equilibrium effects of constraints and distortions by policies (so changes in capital allocation and prices, but without taking potential damages from climate impacts into account).

 - Considering that the models are assuming perfect foresight and optimising behaviour, do you think that in the “real world”, carbon prices have to be higher, or GDP effects would be stronger?